Article: Opening the Doors to the Self – Dreams

 * Use the material generated in the previous steps to write in various genres, i.e. a poem, a story or a dialogue, depending on what suits the text.
 Weave things that the story reminds you of into the text.
 These are amplifications which will bring significance to the surface because the dream images will bounce off the surface of similarity.
 A contrasting story can also be woven into the text, dialogue or poem.

-A very brief illustration drawn from a series of 10 dreams I dreamed over a 6 day period illustrates this process.
-The mark "//" defines a separation between dreams.
+A very brief illustration drawn from a series of ten dreams I dreamed over a six day period illustrates this process.
+The mark “//” defines a separation between dreams.

-The following is an example of steps 1-4 is as follows.
-This is a cluster of images drawn from about 10 dreams along the same theme of: Foreign countries and languages, new places.
+The following is an example of steps one through four.
+This is a cluster of images drawn from about ten dreams along the same theme of: Foreign countries and languages, new places.

-The following condenses the process in steps 5-7:
+The following condenses the process in steps five through seven:

 I do a lot of traveling in my dreams – as I have in real life.
 On the one hand, I like being an ambassador of sorts for these Russian type people, but on the other hand, I don’t like them much.
 This seems to be true of the way I feel about people (including myself) in general, which I rarely let myself admit.

-These people from all over the world - the third world in particular - are so desperate.
-I wonder why I am so lucky not to be like them, but I am determined never to be like them - so powerless and helpless.
-Is this because I feel I really am powerless and helpless in spite of my first world pedigree?
+These people from all over the world – the developing world in particular – are so desperate.
+I wonder why I am so lucky not to be like them, but I am determined never to be like them – so powerless and helpless.
+Is this because I feel I really am powerless and helpless in spite of my developed-world pedigree?

 This Turkish (sometimes Persian) taxi or bus driver figure keeps popping up – sort of the guide who says he knows everything, but does not know a thing.
 I want to believe him, but know I am fooling myself if I do.